jarden-digital/jwt-verify-jwks/README.md

 * A string containing the JWT
 * A string containing the url of the JWKS
-* A string containing the algorithm used to sign the JWT (e.g: 'rs256') Returns the unsigned JWT or an error.
+* A string containing the algorithm used to sign the JWT (e.g: 'rs256') Returns a map containing the unsigned JWT or `:error`.

 ```
 (ns jwt-verify-jwks.test